TheCatOfHs/sccop/README.md

 [Crystal structure prediction and property related feature extraction by graph deep learning](XXX)

-SCCOP now only support the search for 2D materials, and support for 3D is under construction.
+SCCOP now only supports the search for 2D materials, and the supporting for 3D is under construction.

 ## Table of Contents